-Federal Aviation Administration has indicated that FMA has design deficiencies that, if not remedied, could result in the
+Federal Aviation Administration (FAA) has indicated that the Airport

+has design deficiencies that, if not remedied, could result in the

 reduction or elimination of some air service.
-As such, FMAA partnered with
+As such, FMAA

-to meet congressional safety area requirement and is currently in the
+requirement by the December 31, 2015 deadline and is currently in the

 process of implementing it.